imazen/resizer/ImageResizer/ImageResizer/readme.txt

 Added DisableCustomQuantization setting to allow GIFs to be generated on servers where the Marshal class is prohibited.

-Added ResizeExtension=".cd" so IIS5 & 6 configuration is optional.
-Users can append .cd to the end of the image URL instead of adding a wildcard mapping.
+Added ResizeExtension=".axd" so IIS5 & 6 configuration is optional.
+Users can append .axd to the end of the image URL instead of adding a wildcard mapping.

 Added dithering.